 Tricolor sage is a perennial herb.
 It is herbaceous at the colder end of its hardiness range (see below).
 But in the warmer parts of its range, its foliage is evergreen.

 Although Tricolor sage plants do put out violet-colored blooms, they are often grown more for their variegated foliage.
 The older leaves on this herb tend to be green in the middle, with an irregular white margin; the younger leaves are purplish.
-These fragrant plants reach a height of 1-1 1/2 feet, with a similar spread.
+These fragrant plants reach a height of 1 to 1 1/2 feet, with a similar spread.

 Grow these herb plants in full sun and well-drained soil.
 Mix in compost to improve soil fertility.
 If the foliage fails to receive sufficient amounts of sunshine, there will be less purple in the tricolored mix.
 As with most herbs, special attention should be paid to the requirement for well-drained soil.
 Tricolor sage plants are drought-tolerant perennials once established.